nmilojevic23/nmilojevic23/README.md

 ### Hi there 👋

-I am Nikola, Machine Learning Engineer interested in Deep Learning and AI on the Edge.
+I am Nikola, Machine Learning Engineer interested in Deep Learning, computer vision, reinforcement learning, and AI on the Edge.

 #### Connect: